 Select and purchase Azure Reserved VM Instances in three easy steps – specify your Azure region, virtual machine type and term (one year or three years) – that’s it.

-Whilst Azure Reserved Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
+While Azure Reserved VM Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
 Easily exchange or cancel reserved instances at any time.

-- Exchange Azure RIs across any region and any series as your workload or application needs change.
+- Exchange reserved instances across any region and any series as your workload or application needs change.

-- Cancel an Azure RI at any time and return the remaining months of a reserved instance back to Microsoft – up to the yearly limit – for an early termination fee.
+- Cancel a reserved instance at any time and return the remaining months to Microsoft – up to the yearly limit – for an early termination fee.

-Your business and applications requirements are continuously evolving.
-Committing to a specific VM size ahead of time – to take advantage of the price discounts that Azure Reserved Instances offer – can be limiting.
+Your business and applications requirements continuously evolve, so committing to a specific VM size ahead of time – to take advantage of the price discounts that Azure Reserved VM Instances offer – can be limiting.

-Simplify and automate the management of Azure RIs.
-Now, your Azure Reserved Instances are even more adaptable.
-Azure can automatically apply these RIs to other VM sizes within the same group and region.
-As a result, you will spend less time managing your RIs.
-You may also be able to realise cost savings.
-Let Azure manage your reserved instances and spend more time on innovative projects that can fuel business growth.
+Simplify the management of reserved instances by choosing to optimise for instance size flexibility.
+With instance size flexibility, Azure can automatically apply your reserved instances to other VM sizes within the same group and region.
+You’ll spend less time managing your reservations and you may also reduce costs.
+Let Azure increase your overall reserved instance usage while you focus on innovative projects that can fuel business growth.